|Year||Presidential Candidate||Vice Presidential Candidate||Votes||Pct.|

 |1984||Sonya Johnson||Emma Wong Mar||26,297||0.30%|

 * Eldridge Cleaver was nominated for president at the Peace and Freedom Party National Convention in Ann Arbor, Michigan.
 He was also nominated for president at the State Convention in Sacramento, California.
 The Secretary of State refused to place Cleaver's name on the ballot in California because he did not meet the legal age requirement to hold the office if he were to be elected.
 Cleaver was place on the ballot in a number of other states.
 In addition, Dick Gregory also obtained ballot status as the Peace and Freedom Party presidential candidate in a number of other states, and was a write-in candidate for that office in California where he received 3,230 write-in votes for president.

 ** Jerry Rubin was nominated for vice-president at the Peace and Freedom Party National Convention in Ann Arbor, Michigan.
 However, Peggy Terry was nominated at the State Convention in Sacramento, California.
 To complicate the situation, Mark Lane was Dick Gregory's vice-presidential running mate in several states, including California and Corky Gonzales was on the ballot as the vice-presidential candidate of the Peace and Freedom Party of Utah which did not have a presidential candidate on the ballot.

 *** In 1988, the State Convention split and the Secretary of State refused to recognize any of the candidates seeking the Peace and Freedom Party of California nomination.
-However, the vice-presidential candidates of several ballot qualified or write-in slates were Peace and Freedom Party activists.
-They were as follows:
+However, the vice-presidential candidates of several ballot-qualified or write-in slates were Peace and Freedom Party activists.
+These were as follows: